Spacecraft propulsion: Table of methods

-The second and third are the typical amounts of thrust and the typical burn times of the method.
-Outside a gravitational potential small amounts of thrust applied over a long period will give the same effect as large amounts of thrust over a short period.
-(This result does not apply when the object is significantly influenced by gravity.)

-The fourth is the maximum delta-v this technique can give (without staging).
-For rocket-like propulsion systems this is a function of mass fraction and exhaust velocity.
-Mass fraction for rocket-like systems is usually limited by propulsion system weight and tankage weight.
-For a system to achieve this limit, typically the payload may need to be a negligible percentage of the vehicle, and so the practical limit on some systems can be much lower.
+The second and third are the typical amounts of thrust and the typical burn times of the method; outside a gravitational potential, small amounts of thrust applied over a long period will give the same effect as large amounts of thrust over a short period, if the object is not significantly influenced by gravity.
+The fourth is the maximum delta-v the technique can give without staging.
+For rocket-like propulsion systems, this is a function of mass fraction and exhaust velocity; mass fraction for rocket-like systems is usually limited by propulsion system weight and tankage weight.
+For a system to achieve this limit, the payload may need to be a negligible percentage of the vehicle, and so the practical limit on some systems can be much lower.